adam-rumpf/combat-turtles/README.md

 Note that these methods do not, by themselves, actually cause the turtle to move or shoot: they all set the values of hidden internal variables that specify what the turtle will try to do during the step event.
 The actual movement is taken care of with hidden internal methods that apply game rules such as enforcing collisions and missile cooldown.

 Also note that turtles begin each step with no movement instructions.
-If you want your turtle to continuously move, it needs to be given movement instructions _every step_.
+If you want your turtle to continuously move, it must be given movement instructions _every step_.

 * `self.forward([rate])` -- Attempts to move the turtle forward in its current direction.
 Turtles are blocked by the arena's boundaries and block objects.
 The optional `rate` argument can take any value between `-1` and `1`, and indicates the fraction of the turtle's maximum speed (`self.max_speed`) to travel at, with `1` indicating full speed forward, `0` indicating no movement, `-1` indicating full speed backward, and intermediate values indicating intermediate speeds.
 Aliases: `forward`, `fd`
 * `self.backward([rate])` -- Analogous to `self.forward()`, but with positive `rate` indicating backward movement and negative `rate` indicating forward movement.
 Aliases: `backward`, `back`, `bk`
-* `self.left([rate])` -- Turns the turtle left.
+* `self.left([rate])` -- Turns the turtle left (counterclockwise).
 The optional `rate` argument can take any value between `-1` and `1`, and indicates the fraction of the turtle's maximum turning speed (`self.max_turn_speed`) to turn at, with `1` indicating full speed counterclockwise, `0` indicating no turning, `-1` indicating full speed clockwise, and intermediate values indicating intermediate turning speeds.
 Aliases: `left`, `lt`
 * `self.right([rate])` -- Analogous to `self.left()`, but with positive `rate` indicating clockwise turning and negative `rate` indicating counterclockwise movement.
 Aliases: `right`, `rt`